vansari/composer-symlink/README.md

 #### Usage

-All paths must be relative from the composer.json file.
+All paths must be relative from the composer.json file.<br>
-Relative paths must be group at property "rel" as array Absolute paths must be group with property name "abs" as array
+Relative paths must be group at property "rel" as array<br>
+Absolute paths must be group with property name "abs" as array

 Your Composer JSON: